arabold/serverless-sentry-plugin/README.md

           commit: ${opt:sentryCommit}
 ```

-And then deploy your project using the command line options from above:
+And then deploy your project using the command-line options from above:

 ```sh
 sls deploy --sentryVersion 1.0.0 --sentryRepository foo/bar --sentryCommit 2da95dfb